 Best Documentary Feature: American Factory or Sama.

 Best Original Score: Joker or 1917.

-Best Original Song: Rocketman Elton John’s song.
+Best Original Song: Elton John’s song.
 It’s too hard for voters not to vote for such an iconic figure.
-Besides this time Frozen II “Into The Unknown” wasn’t as catchy as the “Let It Go” of the first one.
+Besides, this time Frozen II’s “Into The Unknown” wasn’t as catchy as the “Let It Go” hit from the first one.

 Best Cinematography: 1917.
-If Roger Deakins doesn’t win for 1917, a war movie, (not just a movie in a normal setting like Birdman), presented entirely in a single shot in a feat of technical imposibilities, something has gone really wrong with filmakers.
+If Roger Deakins doesn’t win for 1917, a war movie (not just a movie in a normal setting like Birdman) presented entirely in a single shot in a feat of technical impossibilities, something has gone really wrong with filmmakers.